Drug Addiction Overview

 Anyone can be touched by addiction, but everyone can seek out routes towards recovery.

 There are multiple options available for the treatment of drug addiction, and addicts have to find the method that works for them.
 Some treatment plans are conducted on an inpatient basis, while others are outpatient.
 12-step programs or counseling are also viable options.
-Long-term residential treatment programs offer holistic and alternative approaches to recovery coupled with evidence-based treatment methods.
+Long-term residential drug addiction treatment programs offer holistic and alternative approaches to recovery coupled with evidence-based treatment methods.
 Choosing the right treatment program is a personal decision, one that is necessary for addicts to get the support they need.